Fight Like Apes and the Mystery of the Golden Medallion

 Fight Like Apes and the Mystery of the Golden Medallion is the debut studio album of Fight Like Apes.
 It was released in Ireland on 26 September 2008, the UK on 26 January 2009 and Japan in April 2009.

 The album charted in the top ten of the Irish Albums Chart upon its release, at #9.
 It was nominated in the Best Irish Album category at the 2009 Meteor Awards, as well as for the Choice Music Prize in the same year.
 Fight Like Apes and the Mystery of the Golden Medallion was named 31st best album of the decade by Phantom FM at the end of 2009.

 Recording

 The band spent a month in Seattle, Washington, in early 2008, recording tracks for the album, produced by John Goodmanson.
-The album title is the beginning of a franchise intended to rival George Lucas, J. K. Rowling and Steven Spielberg, and was inspired by a 1980s Mr. T cartoon.
-The episode was called “The Mystery of the Golden Medallion” and followed Mr T as he coached an Olympic gymnastics youth team.
+The album title was inspired by a 1980s Mr. T cartoon.
+The episode was called “Mystery of the Golden Medallions” and followed Mr T as he coached an Olympic gymnastics youth team.

 The album was released on 26 September 2008 on Model Citizen Records, selling continually well in Ireland and the UK.
 It was preceded by the release of the single "Something Global" on 11 July 2008.
 Fight Like Apes played a sold-out launch show at Whelan's in Dublin, which was broadcast live on Phantom FM on the day of release.